envoyproxy/gateway/CONTRIBUTING.md

 * A "major feature" is defined as any change that is > 100 LOC altered (not including tests), or changes any user-facing behavior.
 We will use the GitHub issue to discuss the feature and come to agreement.
 This is to prevent your time being wasted, as well as ours.
-The GitHub review process for major features is also important so that [organizations with commit access](CODEOWNERS.md) can come to agreement on the design.
+The GitHub review process for major features is also important so that [affiliations with commit access](CODEOWNERS.md) can come to agreement on the design.
 If it's appropriate to write a design document, the document must be hosted either in the GitHub issue, or linked to from the issue and hosted in a world-readable location.